Higher Education Emergency Relief Funds III (HEERF III)

 HEERF eligibility questions

-All current degree-seeking students (graduate, undergraduate, medical) enrolled in fall 2021 who have completed a 2021-22 FAFSA or Institutional Methodology (IM) for non-FAFSA eligible students are eligible for HEERF III Emergency Funds.
+All current degree-seeking students (graduate, undergraduate, medical) enrolled in spring 2022 who have completed a 2021-22 FAFSA or Institutional Methodology (IM) for non-FAFSA eligible students are eligible for HEERF III Emergency Funds.

 Yes, the COVID-relief stimulus payments are separate from the HEERF III Emergency Funds.